nominalista/expenses/README.md

 App is currently available on the [Google Play](https://play.google.com/store/apps/details?id=com.nominalista.expenses), but you can also download newest APK from [releases page](https://github.com/nominalista/expenses/releases).

+# Contact

+Expenses is developed and maintained by [nominalista](https://github.com/nominalista).
+Feel free to reach out to [the.nominalista@gmail.com](mailto://the.nominalista@gmail.com).

 # Copyright

     Copyright 2019 Nominalista.
 All rights reserved.